-Corrie Mulder born in Krugersdorp South Africa and matriculated at Monument High School.
+Corrie Mulder was born in Krugersdorp, South Africa and matriculated at Monument High School.
 He joined the South Africa Army and graduated from the Military Academy, a branch of the University of Stellenbosch.
-He left the Defence Force in 1997 as a senior officer and started a second career in business consulting.
+He left the Defence Force in 1997, as a senior officer, and started a second career in business consulting.
 In this period he consulted extensively to microfinance institutions including MicroLoan Foundation.
 He joined MLF Malawi as CEO in August 2015.

 Andre Harriman – CEO Zimbabwe

-Andre joined the charity in February 2015 as a Risk Management Consultant and Trusts and Foundations Fundraising officer.
+Andre joined the charity in February 2015 as a Risk Management Consultant and Trusts and Foundations Fundraising Officer.
 He became Head of Operations for MLF Malawi in June 2015.
 In April 2016 he became the CEO for MLF Zimbabwe.
 Andre graduated with a degree in Economics and Geography from the University of Sheffield in 2009, while working part-time for the Financial Times.
-He has since worked exclusively in the microfinance sector, spending 2010 with BRAC Bangladesh as an operations and Risk Management Assistant.
-In 2011 he joined The Small Enterprise Foundation in South Africa, as an Operations Assistant.
-In 2013 he was appointed Senior Operations Coordinator until he started at MLF.
+He has since worked exclusively in the microfinance sector, spending 2010 with BRAC Bangladesh as an Operations and Risk Management Assistant.
+In 2011 he joined The Small Enterprise Foundation in South Africa as an Operations Assistant.
+In 2013 he was appointed Senior Operations Coordinator before joining MLF.

 Dr Alex Evan-Wong – Director, Scotland